System Design Interview Prep for Indian Engineers

 - Database query cache

 Cache invalidation strategies: Write-through (update cache on write), Write-behind (async cache update), Cache-aside (application manages cache), TTL-based expiration.
+Pick the wrong one and you'll spend weeks debugging stale data issues.
+I suspect cache invalidation causes more production incidents than people admit.

 Database Sharding